3 minute read

 3. In the same pan/kadhai, heat coconut oil and add the mustard seeds when it gets hot.
 Cover and turn off the heat just as the mustard seeds start spluttering.

-4. Once the mustard seeds have stopped spluttering, switch the heat on again and add the chopped beetroot, along with black pepper and chilli powder (if using) and salt.
+4. Once the mustard seeds have stopped spluttering, switch the heat on again and add the chana dal and chopped beetroot, along with black pepper and chilli powder (if using) and salt.

-7. Add finely chopped kadi patta, grated ginger, turmeric, fresh green chilli (if using) and roasted chana dal and peanuts just before serving.
+8. Add finely chopped kadi patta, grated ginger, turmeric, fresh green chilli (if using), mix well and let it rest for at least another ten minutes before serving.

 Notes